What is Procurement Accessibility?

 The California State University (CSU) system requires that all programs, services, and activities of the CSU be accessible to all students, faculty, staff, and members of the public.
 The CSU's policy on accessibility as articulated in Executive Order 1111 (EO1111) is guided by the CSU Accessible Technology Initiative (ATI) as stated in the ATI Coded Memorandum AA-2013-03.

 The CSU ATI focuses on the elimination of accessibility gaps within three key areas: web, instructional materials, and procurement.
-The CSU ATI Procurement Process requires that vendors who provide Electronic and Information Technology (E&IT) products to campuses within the CSU system, must also provide documentation about their products accessibility and must work with the CSU system and campuses to mitigate accessibility issues and concerns in the products they are providing.
+The CSU ATI Procurement Process requires that vendors who provide Information and Communication Technology (ICT) products to campuses within the CSU system, must also provide documentation about their products accessibility and must work with the CSU system and campuses to mitigate accessibility issues and concerns in the products they are providing.

 CSUF ATI Procurement Process